kennethd/pms-docker/fado.md

 running there.

-Here and now, in early January 2025, I am resurrecting an old service that has been shut down for years due to an easily overheated external drive, serving movies, tv shows, and a few collections of music from a new replacement drive.
+Here and now, in early January 2025, I am resurrecting an old service that has been shut down for years due to an easily overheated external drive (and laziness), serving movies, tv shows, and a few collections of music from a new replacement drive.

 # setup
 The Plex server is running via the `plexinc/pms-docker` image, configured via